pulumi/terraform-provider-aws/website/docs/r/route53_record.html.markdown

 * `latency_routing_policy` - (Optional) A block indicating a routing policy based on the latency between the requestor and an AWS region.
 Conflicts with any other routing policy.
 Documented below.
 * `weighted_routing_policy` - (Optional) A block indicating a weighted routing policy.
 Conflicts with any other routing policy.
 Documented below.
 * `multivalue_answer_routing_policy` - (Optional) Set to `true` to indicate a multivalue answer routing policy.
 Conflicts with any other routing policy.
-* `allow_overwrite` - (Optional) Allow creation of this record in Terraform to overwrite an existing record, if any.
-This does not affect the ability to update the record in Terraform and does not prevent other resources within Terraform or manual Route 53 changes outside Terraform from overwriting this record. `false` by default.
+* `allow_overwrite` - (Optional) Allow creation of this record to overwrite an existing record, if any.
+This does not affect the ability to update the record using this provider and does not prevent other resources within this provider or manual Route 53 changes outside this provider from overwriting this record. `false` by default.
 This configuration is not recommended for most environments.

 Exactly one of `records` or `alias` must be specified: this determines whether it's an alias record.